skoude/skoude.github.io/_posts/2015-07-08-Using-dynamic-inventory.markdown

 {% endhighlight %}

-Now you can just use the inventory like nsible
+Now, just use the inventory in ansible
 {% highlight bash %}
 ansible -i openstack.py your_host -m service -a 'name=nginx state=restarted'